 When completing your visa application, you'll also need to pay a healthcare surcharge.
-This entitles you, as a Tier 4 student, to access National Health Service (NHS) care in the UK at no extra cost.
+This entitles you, as a Student visa holder, to access National Health Service (NHS) care in the UK at no extra cost.

 It's recommended that you register with a GP near your university as soon as you arrive, especially if you have an ongoing medical condition.
 Your school can provide you with a list of doctors, so ask student services first.